tgibson37/sudukoAid/readme.txt

 # sudukoAid
-Just an aid, not a full game player.
+Just an aid so far, not a full game player.
 The "aid" is computing the pencil notes.
 Of course the Suduko Guy recommends using notes very lightly, but I need all of them to look for patterns.